JonathanAsh/marb-bot/README.txt

 First attempt making a Discord bot.
 Uses Node.js, haven't really used it before but it seems pretty intuitive.
-Currently hosted on a free VM on Microsoft Azure while I source a Pi to host it myself to make things a little easier.

 Current Functionality:
   - Replies to certain keywords in messages with other keywords